toptal/picasso/docs/decisions/07-tree-shaking-improvements.md

 ### Compound components

-There are 2 possible ways.
+There are 3 possible ways.
 Neither are quite elegant.

 1. In addition to Compound components export the original components as well.
-So that if I want I can import separate components.
+So that if I want I can import separate components from root of `@toptal/picasso`.

-I am not sure about exact implementation.
-This should be discussed.
-Right now in this RFC PR I've used a `TS` prefix.
+For the sake of demostration in this RFC PR I've used a `TS` prefix.
-This is of course not usable for production.

 ```jsx
 // ...